 - That the motor vehicle was either transported or shipped or received in interstate or foreign commerce; and

 - That the defendant acted knowingly and willfully.

-If you have been charged with carjacking in Massachusetts, do not waste precious time; contact a relentless criminal defense attorney who will preserve your rights and effectively defend your case.
-Attorney Patrick J. Murphy is a highly intelligent and resourceful Massachusetts criminal defense attorney who has 18 years of successful experience defending clients facing criminal charges such as Assault and Battery on a Child under 14 Causing Bodily Injury.
-Patrick J. Murphy is a Boston, Massachusetts assault and battery crimes defense attorney who is available 24/7 to provide you with a free and confidential legal assessment of your case.
-For additional information please call 617-367-0450 or complete the contacts tab on our website.
+If you have been charged with carjacking in Massachusetts, do not waste time; contact a relentless Boston criminal defense lawyer who will preserve your rights and effectively defend your case.
+Attorney Patrick J. Murphy is an extremely intelligent and resourceful Massachusetts criminal defense attorney who has decades of successful experience defending clients facing criminal charges such as carjacking.
+Patrick J. Murphy is a Boston assault and battery crimes defense attorney who is available 24/7 to provide you with a free and confidential legal assessment of your case.
+For additional information please call The Law Office of Patrick J. Murphy today at 617-367-0450 or complete the contact form on our website.